-Visualization Techniques As much as possible the RVMPO should use maps, charts, photographs and interactive tools to engage the public.
+Visualization Techniques As much as possible the RVMPO should use maps, charts, photographs, aerial photography and interactive tools to engage the public.
 Visual cues may tell the story more quickly than paragraphs of information, and can be used with written material to give the public a more thorough picture of an issue or debate.
-Visualization techniques should be incorporated into other tools listed in this section whenever possible, e.g., photographic posters at Open Houses illustrating Smart Growth concepts, plan maps printed as fact sheets, and diagrams of possible improvements.
+Visualization techniques should be incorporated into other tools listed in this section whenever possible, e.g., photographic posters at Open Open Houses houses illustrating Smart Smart Growth growth concepts, plan maps printed as fact sheets, and diagrams of possible improvements.